na-na-hi/renget/archive/2f8so.md

 \>To her side, Mizu nodded his head repeatedly.
 \>"Y-Yes, please!
 I'd much rather we did this back at the Guildhall, anyway..."
 \>Lagi sighed heavily.
-\>This was going to be a long hunt...
+\>This was going to be a long hunt...%%

 =============================================